 2. Bone broth is bone building

-Vital minerals including calcium, phosphorus and magnesium in bone broth is important to help create and maintain strong and healthy bones.
+Vital minerals including calcium, phosphorus and magnesium in bone broth are important to help create and maintain strong and healthy bones.

 3. Bone broth supports your gut

-Bone broth is also one of the best foods to consume for those suffering digestive issues, as it is rich in gelatin.
-Gelatin is essential for connective tissue function – it literally acts to heal and seal the gut, making this broth essential for those suffering chronic inflammation or leaky gut syndrome.
+Bone broth is also one of the best foods to consume for those suffering digestive issues, as it is rich in gelatine.
+Gelatine is essential for connective tissue function – it literally acts to heal and seal the gut, making this broth essential for those suffering chronic inflammation or leaky gut syndrome.

 4. Bone broth is anti-inflammatory

-The long cooking time for bone broth breaks down cartilage and tendons releasing anti-inflammatory compounds, chondroitin sulphates and glucosamine, that are found in expensive supplements for arthritis and joint pain.
+The long cooking time for bone broth breaks down cartilage and tendons releasing anti-inflammatory compounds, chondroitin and glucosamine sulphates, that are found in expensive supplements for arthritis and joint pain.
 These compounds keep your joints young and flexible.